daniel1noble/orchaRd/README.md

 To cite `orchaRd` 2.0 in publications one can use the following reference:

 Shinichi Nakagawa, Malgorzata Lagisz, Rose E. O'Dea, Patrice Pottier, Joanna Rutkowska, Alistair M. Senior, Yefeng Yang, Daniel W.A.
 Noble.
-2023. orchaRd 2.0: An R package for visualizing meta-analyses with orchard plots. **EcoEvoRxiv**, https://doi.org/10.32942/X2QC7K.
+2023. orchaRd 2.0: An R package for visualizing meta-analyses with orchard plots. **Methods in Ecology and Evolution**, https://doi.org/10.1111/2041-210X.14152(preprint = **EcoEvoRxiv**, https://doi.org/10.32942/X2QC7).

 For earlier versions please cite: